-For Joint Life options, income payments can be reduced to 50%, 67%, or 75% of the current income payment upon the death of either annuitant.
+Income payments can be reduced to 50%, 67%, or 75% of the current income payment upon the death of either annuitant.

-For Joint and Survivor Life options, income payments can be reduced to 50%, 67%, or 75% of the current income payment upon the death of the primary annuitant.
+Income payments can be reduced to 50%, 67%, or 75% of the current income payment upon the death of the primary annuitant.

 The following chart assumes normal monthly payments are $1,000 and demonstrates how the Income Payment Acceleration feature works.

 For nonqualified contracts, clients may make a lump-sum withdrawal of up to 100% of the present value of remaining guaranteed income payments.
 Not available in OR.

 Please note: If clients elect the Income Payment Acceleration feature, there is a six-month waiting period before they may make a withdrawal.
 Likewise, if clients make a withdrawal, there is a six-month waiting period before they may elect the Income Payment Acceleration feature.